 You’ve created your Twitter account, added a profile image and bio, and started looking around to see what others are tweeting.
 Before you get too active on Twitter, you should complete the overall design of your page.
-Twitter doesn’t offer a lot of options for customizing the design of your account page, but you should take advantage of the few options they have to brand your page.
+Twitter doesn’t offer a lot of options for customizing the design of your account page, but you should take advantage of the few options they have to showcase your brand.

 The main design feature on your Twitter page is a header image.
-Choose or design an image that provides a clear impression about your company.
-Be creative but make sure the header image you use doesn’t clash with your overall company branding.
+Choose or design an image that provides a clear impression of your company.
+Be creative but make sure the header image you use doesn’t clash with your overall branding.
 Also, consider how it matches up with your profile image.
 When designing your Twitter page, keep both header image and profile image in mind to create a more cohesive look.

 - An illustration.
 Not all header or profile images need to be photographs or logos.
 Other illustrated graphics can make for a compelling design.

 - Words.
-Some header images include a tagline or other phrase or quote as type directly over a photograph, image or colored background.
+Some header images include a tagline or other phrase or quote as type directly over a photograph, image, or colored background.

 To upload a header image, click on Edit Profile then click on the camera icon at the top of your page.
 The ideal image size for a Twitter header is 1500x500 pixels.
 Smaller images can appear blurry and images with different dimensions could appear distorted.
-For your profile, click the camera icon on the profile image square and upload an image at least 400x400 pixels.
-Always use a square shaped image for your profile so it does not cut off.